melekdogan/melekdogan/README.md

 - 👋 Hi, I’m Melek Doğan
-- 👀 I’m interested in researching, coding, learning any foreign language
+- 👀 I’m interested in researching, coding and learning any foreign language
 - 🌱 I’m currently learning .NET Core and related ones
 - 📫 reach me on instagram (@melekdogand)